 To help ensure protection of the family legacy on the property, Charles donated a conservation easement on the core part of the farm–126 acres that contain the historic buildings and gardens–to the Virginia Outdoors Foundation and the Department of Historic Resources in 2006.

 Charles says, “The conservation easement made sense for the long term.
 At the time of the easement, real estate was booming and it did not take much to see that, eventually, there would be a time when development came to the area around Shirley.

 “No one wants to see un-complimentary land uses here, now or in the future, and the easement takes that off the table.”

 Guided tours of the first floor of the house are offered for a fee, reservations recommended.
-The slavery walking tours are offered on select days and are complimentary with admission.
+Walking tours focusing on the lives of the enslaved people who lived and worked on the plantation are offered on select days and are complimentary with admission.

 The grounds are open for self-guided tours daily from 9:30 to 4:30 for a fee.
 Grounds admission will be discounted until March 8.

 Audio tours are available to download on your smart phone, and there is an interactive game for children that leads them from building to building with puzzles and explorative activities.
 A nature walk also leads visitors around the property to observe the plants and animals on the farm.

 Guided Tours of the “Great House” are $25 per adult and $17 per youth age 7-16, with a discount available for military, AAA, seniors, and groups of 10 or more.
 To book a tour, email email@example.com, or call 804-829-5121.